The Cavender-Farris-Neyman Model with a Molecular Clock: Generators of the CFN-MC Ideal

 \section{Generators of the CFN-MC Ideal}

 The aim of this section is to prove the following theorem.

-\begin{thm} For any rooted binary phylogenetic tree $T$, the CFN-MC ideal $I_T$ has a Gr\"obner basis consisting of homogeneous quadratic binomials. \end{thm}
+\begin{thm} For any rooted binary phylogenetic tree $T$, the CFN-MC ideal $I_T$ has a Gr\"obner basis consisting of homogeneous quadratic binomials with squarefree initial terms. \end{thm}

-To accomplish this, we will show that for most trees $T$, the CFN-MC ideal is the toric fiber product of two smaller trees.
-In these cases, we can use results from \cite{sullivant2007} to describe the generators of $I_T$ in terms of the generators of these smaller trees.
-We will then handle the case of trees for which $I_T$ is not a toric fiber product, called \textit{cluster trees}.
+To accomplish this, we show that for most trees $T$, the CFN-MC ideal is the toric fiber product of the ideals of two smaller trees.
+In these cases, we can use results from \cite{sullivant2007} to describe the generators of $I_T$ in terms of the generators of the ideals of these smaller trees.
+We then handle the case of trees for which $I_T$ is not a toric fiber product; such trees are called \textit{cluster trees}.

-For simplicity of notation, we will switch to denoting the top-vector associated to a collection of paths $\P$ by $[\P]$.
-As before, note that it is possible to have two different collections of paths $\P$ and $\Q$ for which $[\P] = [\Q]$.
+For simplicity of notation, we switch to denoting the top-vector associated to a path system $\P$ by $[\P]$.
+As before, note that it is possible to have two different path systems $\P$ and $\Q$ for which $[\P] = [\Q]$.
+We often make use of the following notion of restriction of a path system to a subtree.

+\begin{definition} Let $T$ be a tree and let $T'$ be a subtree of $T$.
+Let $\P$ be a path system in $T$.
+Then the \emph{restriction} of $\P$ to $T'$ is the path system $\P'$ in $T'$ obtained by the following procedure for each path $P \in \P$.
+If the top-most node of $P$ is not in $\Int(T')$, delete $P$.
+Otherwise, intersect the edges of $P$ with the edges of $T'$ to obtain a path $P'$, and add $P'$ to $\P'$. \end{definition}